777uliahshafar/rpsstatistik/README.md

 ## Datetime2 for bahasai
 The default datetime2 doesn't support DTMtoday Indonesian date format.
 In order to achive it, create/copy custom datetime2-bahasai.ldf package in texmf from dotfiles.

+## Set Main file for Subfiles packages
+Sometimes, subfiles will not read the main files in the project directory which will not compile writed subfile in the main compiling.
+It's because the main file have not being introduced or set yet.
+Setting can be done by create file `main.tex.latexmain`.